 Healthcare organizations are transitioning to cloud computing because of the increasing requirements for scalable computing resources that can be used to manage large volumes of data efficiently and cost-effectively.
 In addition, these solutions also provide secure and reliable storage and easy access to data from any location and device with an internet connection.

 Cloud computing in healthcare is expected to help significantly improve patient outcomes, reduce costs, and increase efficiency in healthcare delivery.
-However, it is vital for healthcare organizations to ensure that patient data is protected by multiple security measures and that all systems comply with relevant regulations.
+However, healthcare organizations must ensure that multiple security measures protect patient data and that all systems comply with relevant regulations.